skrapeit/skrape.it/README.md

                         text toBe "div with class foo"

                         // it's possible to search for elements from former search results
+                        // ⚠️ this is only available in jitpack version for now!
                         // e.g. search all matching span elements within the above div with class foo etc... span {
                             findAll {